Apostrophes are used according to standard English grammar rules. They are used for possessives and to indicate missing

 When using a possessive it's usually by adding "'s" at the end, e.g. "the patient's disease".
 Apostrophes should not be used for pluralisation, e.g. "apostrophes" and not "apostrophe's".

 The other main use is to indicate missing letters in so-called 'contractions', e.g. "it's", "don't" and "you're".
 Some of these forms have notorious counterparts without an apostrophe that have a different meaning, e.g. its (possessive of it), your (possessive of you).
-Although in written English generally the non-contracted form is preferred e.g. "cannot" instead of "can't", "we would" instead of "we'd" etc.
+Although in written English, and hence Radiopaedia, generally the non-contracted form is preferred e.g. "cannot" instead of "can't", "we would" instead of "we'd" etc.

-Although apostrophes were previously also used in the pluralisation of letters (B's), numbers and acronyms (ICD's) this use is becoming obsolete and we, therefore, advise against it and would write: Bs, ICDs.
+Although apostrophes were previously also used in the pluralisation of letters (B's), numbers and acronyms (ICD's) this use is becoming obsolete and we, therefore, advise against it and would write: Bs, ICDs, 5s, and Ss (for plural of 'S').
 Read more about acronyms.

 At Radiopaedia.org we think that the use of apostrophes should be as limited as possible.
-In general, terms that often include apostrophes are mostly used in an adjective sense and only in a very limited number of cases the possessive nature of apostrophes should be maintained for grammatical reasons.
+In general, terms that often include apostrophes are mostly used in an adjectival sense and only in a very limited number of cases should the possessive nature of apostrophes be maintained for grammatical reasons.

 Apostrophes in eponyms

 A particular note should be made on eponyms as the use of apostrophes in eponyms is debated.
-Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different.
+Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different (also see Stigler's law of eponymy).
 There is variation in the spelling of such eponyms when it comes to the inclusion of an apostrophe, effectively alternating between using a possessive form (Down's syndrome) or a non-possessive form (Down syndrome).

 The non-possessive form (without apostrophe) is becoming more common 1.
 Radiopaedia.org aims for uniformity both regarding its own content and in the larger medical community and for this reason alone we prefer the non-possessive form.
-Furthermore, the use of an apostrophe can lead to ambiguity related to the genitive use (Cushing's disease doesn't usually indicate that Cushing is diseased).
+Furthermore, the use of an apostrophe can lead to ambiguity related to the genitive use (Cushing's disease does not usually indicate that Cushing is diseased).